Author

 What is thought leadership writing?

 Thought leadership writing is any written content which imparts expertise and offers an answer to a reader’s problem.
 The most common forms of thought leadership content are 1.
 A white paper, usually produced by a business or think tank summarising exclusive research; 2.
-A contributor article in a specialised media outlet, usually from a professional outlining their fresh insights on an industry hot topic.
+A contributor article in a media publication, usually from an experienced professional outlining fresh insights on an industry hot topic.

-Many people refer to blogs as a piece of thought leadership.
-In my view, true thought leadership has much substance.
-Blogs tend to be written for the purpose of driving traffic and therefore prioritise the placement of specific key words and phrases for SEO.
+Many people refer to blogs as pieces of thought leadership.
+But true thought leadership has much more substance.
+Blogs tend to be written for the purpose of driving traffic.
+They therefore prioritise the placement of specific key words and phrases for SEO.
 Thought leadership, on the other hand, is produced to provide genuine, useful, actionable and current advice.

-Therefore, writing such high calibre content is a skill few PRs and marketing professionals can truly deliver.
-This is not to say their writing is of a lesser standard!
-It serves a different purpose.
+Writing such high calibre content is a skill few PRs and marketing professionals can truly deliver.
+This is not to say their writing is of a lesser standard.
+It just serves a different purpose.

-A content creator is likely to use buzz words that tap into a consumer’s buying psyche (this is why you’ll see cliched phrases like ‘Our product is perfect for…’ Or “We are committed to…).
-When it comes to writing articles fit for mainstream media to publish, or white papers fit for executive-level leaders to take seriously, a different genre of writing is required.
-I wrote about this for Forbes, in an article, The difference between writing for marketing and writing for the media.
+A 'content creator' is likely to use buzz words that tap into a consumer’s buying psyche (this is why you’ll see cliched phrases like ‘Our product is perfect for…’ Or 'We are committed to…').
+But when it comes to writing articles fit for the mainstream media to publish; or white papers fit for executive-level leaders to take seriously, a different genre of writing is required.

 What is the difference between content writing and thought leadership writing?